What is Music Theory

 3) Staff: The staff is a set of five lines and four spaces upon which musical notes and symbols are placed.
 It provides a visual representation of pitch and duration in music notation.

-4) Time signature: The time signature consists of two numbers placed at the beginning of a piece of music.
+4) Time Signature: The time signature consists of two numbers placed at the beginning of a piece of music.
 It denotes the amount of beats in a measure as well as which note value receives one beat and this establishes the rhythmic framework.

-5) Basic rhythmic values: Rhythmic values determine the duration of notes and rests accordingly.
+5) Basic Rhythmic Values: Rhythmic values determine the duration of notes and rests accordingly.
 Whole notes, half notes, quarter notes, eighth notes, and their corresponding rests are the fundamental units that create rhythm.

 6) Scales: Scales are sequences of ordered notes that establish tonalities.
 The major and minor scales are the most prevalent, providing the foundation for melodies and harmonies.

-7) Key signatures: Key signatures indicate the tonal centre of a piece and the specific notes that will be consistently altered (sharpened or flattened).
+7) Key Signatures: Key signatures indicate the tonal centre of a piece and the specific notes that will be consistently altered (sharpened or flattened).
 They help musicians navigate through the various scales and harmonies.

 8) Intervals: Intervals measure the distance between two notes in terms of pitch.
 They determine the relationships between notes, forming the basis for chords and melodies.